YohannFaure/ProjetNetwork/README.md

 The most hated, most loved, and best scoring subreddit is, without surprise, `r/askreddit`, a subreddit dedicated to asking questions about almost anything to Reddit users.

-But this is not very interesting.
-We might want to find the second and third subreddits.
+We might also want to find the second and third subreddits.
 After a few tribulations, the results are the following:

 <div style="text-align: right">